ibm-cloud-docs/cloud-databases/howto-provisioning.md

 ```
 {: .pre}

-The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted [parameters](#provisioning-parameters) to be passed to the provisioning process.
-Some parameter values are CRNs (Cloud Resource Name), which uniquely identify a resource in the cloud.
+The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted parameters to be passed to the provisioning process.
+Some parameter values are Cloud Resource Names (CRNs), which uniquely identify a resource in the cloud.
 All parameter names and values are passed as strings.

 For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GB per member looks like